 These, it seems, were the unfortunate men entombed by Yamashita and Prince Takeda when they sealed the vaults in 1945.

-Investigating further, the crew found speculator treasure.
+Investigating further, the crew found spectacular treasure.
 A 1-ton solid gold Buddha and crate after crate of gold bars.
 More gold than the men could possibly handle.

 They hit upon a plan.
 They would take and sell the Buddha and use the money to hire trucks and equipment to extract the rest of the treasure.
 This, sadly, would prove to be a terrible mistake.